sampsyo/cs6120/content/blog/2025-05-06-typed-based-alias-analysis.md

 ## Annotations, Rich Types, and Alias Analysis

-One of the aspects of alias analysis is that it underestimates the true count of aliasing in a program.
-In TBAA it might be the case that we write a function that may alias but that in the total usages of the function it never actually aliases.
+One aspect of alias analysis is that it underestimates the true number of opportunities for optimization in a program.
+In TBAA, it might be the case that we write a function that may alias but that in the total usages of the function it never actually aliases.
 In this scenario, we lose the opportunity to optimize some code, but we accept this tradeoff in order to keep the analysis fast and correct.
-In particular, TBAA is really powerful as it only relies on language constructs to perform the analysis so it doesn’t require special modifications to the source code to improve the results of the alias analysis.
+In particular, TBAA maintains the property of alias analysis in that it only relies on language constructs to perform the analysis, without requiring special modifications to the source code.
 But this same approach opens more doors for optimizations if the source language has a richer type system or if there is a way for programmers to provide hints to the compiler.
 An example is the restrict keyword in C, where the programmers inform the compiler there will be no aliasing between parameters:
 ```C
 //source code
 bool myfn(int* restrict a, int* restrict b) {